rafasixteen/Dont_Fall/README.md

 - **Esc**: Pause/Menu

 ## Development
-Provide information for developers who might want to contribute or understand how the game is built.

 ### Architecture
 Don't Fall follows a component-based game object system, organizing entities into modular components for flexibility and maintainability.
 The core architectural principles include: